-Note: SAC = Short term Agricultural Credit, MC = Micro Credit.
+Note: SAC = Short term Agricultural Credit, MC = Micro Credit, HF = Housing Finance, BHs/MBs/SDs = Loans to Brokerage Houses/Merchant Banks/Stock Dealers.

 Base for Provision: Provision will be maintained at the above rate on the balance to be ascertained by deducting the amount of 'Interest Suspense' and value of eligible securities from the outstanding balance of classified accounts.